robinrojh/tp/docs/UserGuide.md

 - `<CLIENT INDEX>` refers to the index number shown in the displayed Client list.
   - The index **must be** a positive integer 1, 2, 3, …
 - `INFORMATION` refers to the tasks or problems that need to be addressed on the Client’s business site.
 - `COST` is the cost required for the Procedure.
+  It must be greater than $0 and less than $100 million dollars.
+  The rationale behind a cap for cost would be to prevent technicians from inputting numbers that are too large by accident.
+  Contracts that technicians handle on a day-to-day basis are generally small scale and  would be less than $100 million.

 - `DATE_TIME` is the date and time that the Procedure takes place.
 It accepts inputs in the form of `dd/MM/YYYY HH:MM`, e.g. 20/03/2022 11:30.
 - If the specified Client already has an identical Procedure, the application will inform you that the Procedure has already been added.
   - An identical Procedure refers a Procedure that contains the exact information, date and time, and cost.